Shikha-1/QuizApp/README.md

-# Welcome to our Exciting Quiz Website!
+# Welcome to an Exciting Quiz Website!

 Are you ready to test your knowledge and have some fun?
 Get ready for a thrilling adventure as you answer multiple-choice questions (MCQs) on general knowledge.